 About God and Jesus, Akiane says

-- Jesus is love.
-He is the only way to God and the only way to heaven and joy.
+- He is the only way to God and the only way to heaven and joy.

 - My relationship with Jesus remains one of pure wonder, humbleness, and gratitude.

-- My personal views on Jesus have only matured and deepened since age four.
+- My personal views on Jesus have only matured & deepened since age 4.

 - Only love can bring us closer to God’s almighty truth, wisdom, and happiness.

-We are witnessing something truly miraculous through Akiane’s “Prince of Peace” painting (commonly referred to as the Heaven is for Real Jesus painting) – as well as her other masterful artworks.
-There’s no question that God is the divine source of Akiane’s heavenly inspirations.
+We are witnessing something truly miraculous through Akiane’s “Prince of Peace” painting (often referred to as the Heaven is for Real Jesus painting) – as well as her other masterful artworks in which we can see that God is the divine source of Akiane’s heavenly inspirations.

 We invite you to join our community